Snowflake

 -- ==========================================

--- 6. [OPTIONAL] SOLID READ ONLY GRANTS
+-- 6. SOLID READ ONLY GRANTS (REQUIRED)

 -- ==========================================

--- Only run this section if you want Solid to perform direct data profiling/quality checks
+-- perform data profiling/quality checks

 -- This gives SOLID_DATA_ROLE read-only access to the data within the monitored database